 English also helps students to engage imaginatively and critically with literature to expand the scope of their experience.

 Each classroom at Tarneit Rise Primary School has two hours of explicit English teaching every day and parent participation is welcomed and encouraged in the two-hour literacy block.
-A Classroom Helpers’ Program is run at the beginning each term to provide parents the skills, confidence and knowledge to be able to support children’s learning, at home or at school.
+A Classroom Helpers’ Program is run at each semester to provide parents the skills, confidence and knowledge to be able to support children’s learning, at home or at school.

 Classroom grouping is according to the learning needs of the children and this includes a balance of whole class and small group activities.
 Cooperative learning strategies are also used because working together is a very effective way to learn from each other.